Léoville-Barton - La Réserve de Léoville-Barton 2007

 Nose

-a spectacular variety of bouquets evoking spices, violets, and vegetable tar
+a spectacular variety of bouquets evoking spices, violets, and plant-based tar

-The balance on the palate is subtle, without any harshness, where the velvety impression of the tannins envelops a fleshy and powerful whole.
+The balance on the palate is subtle, without any harshness, as the velvety texture of the tannins envelops a full-bodied and powerful wine

 Serve